w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 The analyst then proceeds to

 - increase familiarity with the data,
-- to identify data quality problems, to discover initial insights into the data,
+- identify data quality problems,
+- discover initial insights into the data,
-- or to detect interesting subsets to form hypotheses about hidden information.
+- detect interesting subsets to form hypotheses about hidden information

----
+#

+> "If you torture the data long enough, it will confess to anything"
+>
+> Ronald H. Coase

 Several *biases* can occur: